maiano/eCommerce-Application/README.md

 > [!NOTE]
 > To get started with the development:
 >
-> 1. Clone the repository.
+> 1. Clone the repository using `git clone https://github.com/maiano/eCommerce-Application.git`.
-> 2. Install dependencies.
+> 2. Install dependencies using `npm install`.
-> 3. Run the development server.
+> 3. Run the development server using `npm run dev`.
+> 4. Build the project using `npm run build`.

 <details>
   <summary>Scripts</summary>